 Some common questions asked are, is driving a motorcycle actually an inherent risk?
 Are motorcycles really as dangerous as their reputation?
 The answers lie in the statistics, especially in our home state of Florida.

-Fact: Florida leads the nation in highest motorcycle deaths
+Fact: Florida leads the nation in the highest motorcycle deaths

 Motorcycle Accident Statistics: